 The poor hedgehog will in all likelihood have died alone, in pain during the night from their wounds and I would not want any hedgehog or any animal for that matter to have suffered so much when their pain and death are totally avoidable.

-Where to buy an African Pygmy Hedgehog?
+Where to buy a hedgehog?
 You can generally buy pygmy hedgehogs from pet stores (specialized stores), from independent stores, from breeders and from private sellers classified adverts such as those in newspapers and online websites.

 Can two female hedgehogs live together?
 It is possible for related pygmy hedgehog females to live together, such as a mother and her adult daughter but for non-related pygmy hedgehog females the chances are less and they will probably fight.